DTROONEY29/CSCU9YE/Notes/Lecture-01.md

 There are different ways to represent these functions

 --------------------------------------------------------------
-NOTE TO SELF: CHECK OUT Control theory and cybenetics..... for fun!
+NOTE TO SELF: CHECK OUT Control theory and cybernetics..... for fun!
 -----------------------------------------------------------------

 Short History of AI